MeldCE/skemer/src/README.md

 variable adhere to a certain schema.
 The schema can be as simple as allowing a string value, to as complex as a nested Object.

-The library contains the `validateAdd` function for doing single validations / merges, a `Skemer` prototype for doing multiple validations / merges against the same schema, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters.
+The library contains the `validateNew` function for validating and merging all new data, the `validateAdd` function for doing validating and merging new data into existing data, a `Skemer` prototype for doing multiple validations / merges against the same schema<!--, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters-->.

+## Uses
+- Validating static data during testing
+- Validating dynamic data during runtime

 # Skemer API